nidhish2004/CPROGRAMS/README.md

 17. Write a C program to arrange a series of numbers using Merge Sort
 18. Write a C program to arrange a series of numbers using Quick Sort
 19. Write a C program to implement Heap sort.
+20. Write a program to perform the following operations:
+a) Insert an element into a AVL tree.
+b) Delete an element from a AVL tree.
+c) Search for a key element in a AVL tree.
 21. Write a C program to Graph traversal using Breadth First Search
 22. Write a C program to Graph traversal using Depth First Search